wandb/docs/docs/guides/artifacts/create-a-new-artifact-version.md

-## Collaborative Mode
+## Distributed run mode

-Use Collaborative Mode to allow a collection of runs to collaborate on a version before committing it.
-Use `upsert_artifact` to add to the collaborative artifact and `finish_artifact` to finalize the commit.
+Use a set of runs to create an artifact version.
+This is in contrast to single run mode described above where one run provides all the data for a new version.

 :::info
 1. Each run in the collection needs to be aware of the same unique ID (called `distributed_id`) in order to collaborate on the same version.
 By default, if present, W&B uses the run's `group` as set by `wandb.init(group=GROUP)` as the `distributed_id`.